 5.4 An officer must be a Director and ceases to be an officer when he ceases to be a Director.

-5.7 Officers and Directors shall be elected at the annual general meeting for one Term.
+5.8 A Director shall be elected at the annual general meeting for one 2 yr. - term.

-5.10 The Directors shall at any time convenient, and without notice to the membership, appoint a Director to fill any officer vacancy provided, however;
+5.13 The Directors may at any time appoint a Director to fill any officer vacancy.

-(1) Candidates must have served a minimum of one year of their Term on the WSFA board to be eligible to fill any Executive position.
+(1) Candidates that have served a minimum of a one 2 year term on the WSFA board can fill any Executive position.

-(2) Exceptions can be made for candidates without prior WSFA board tenure, provided they possess significant relevant experience, to be vetted and approved by the current sitting board.
+(2) Exceptions can be made for candidates without prior WSFA board tenure, provided they posses significant relevant experience, to be vetted and approved by the current sitting board.

 PART 6 - PROCEEDINGS OF DIRECTORS